raissaguimaraes/fandb/README.md

-# Getting Started with Create React App
+# Bem Vindo ao FanFB

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Esse projeto foi construído com [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Scripts

 In the project directory, you can run:

+### `npm install`
+Install the dependencies in the local node_modules folder.
+By default, npm install will install all modules listed as dependencies in package.json.

 ### `npm start`